We’ve all been there.

 Tip #3: Expose Yourself to Uncomfortable Situations

-Exposure therapy will teach you that even though you are feeling discomfort, exposure to an uncomfortable situation is usually not going to kill you.
+Exposure therapy will teach you that even though you are feeling discomfort, exposure to an uncomfortable situation is usually not going to harm you.
 Use good judgment and personal discretion towards that latter suggestion.

 Pick ONE thing that makes you uncomfortable and spend a little time each day dealing with it.
 Small incremental exposure is the key here.
 Just like slowly lowering yourself into cold water, you will eventually acclimate to it and realize that it is not so bad after all.